krivenko/libcommute/doc/loperator/state_vector.rst

   a full :ref:`Hilbert space <hilbert_space>` to its subspace (sector) with a fixed total occupation of fermionic degrees of freedom :math:`N`.
 The full Hilbert space does not have to be purely fermionic.

-  :type:`n_fermion_sector_view` is generally less performant than :type:`mapped_basis_view` in terms of the index translation speed.
-However, its required storage space scales only as :math:`O(M \min(N, M - N))`, where :math:`M` is the total number of the fermionic degrees of freedom.
-This scaling law is much milder that the exponential growth of the sector size.

   :type:`StateVector` - type of the underlying state vector object.
 Defining a read-only view (such that prohibits :expr:`update_add_element()` operations)